Klipper3d/klipper/docs/Code_Overview.md

 * Avoid accessing the internal member variables (or calling methods that start with an underscore) of other printer objects.
 Observing this convention makes it easier to manage future changes.
+* It is recommended to assign a value to all member variables in the Python constructor of Python classes.
+(And therefore avoid utilizing Python's ability to dynamically create new member variables.)
+* If a Python variable is to store a floating point value then it is recommended to always assign and manipulate that variable with floating point constants (and never use integer constants).
+For example, prefer `self.speed = 1.` over `self.speed = 1`, and prefer `self.speed *= 2.` over `self.speed *= 2`.
+Consistent use of floating point values can avoid hard to debug quirks in Python type conversions.
 * If submitting the module for inclusion in the main Klipper code, be sure to place a copyright notice at the top of the module.
 See the existing modules for the preferred format.